- Study calls for more focus on women's choices of postabortion contraceptives

 Providers need additional training on postabortion contraception and health systems need to have a full range of contraceptive services and information available, says Pearson.

 This study is part of a body of Ipas research aimed at gathering evidence on how to better serve the contraceptive needs of women and adolescent girls seeking abortion.
-While previous research by Ipas and others has focused on postabortion contraceptive uptake in the one-to-three month period following an abortion, this study focused solely on uptake on the day of the abortion, which Pearson says is “is more biologically relevant since fertility can return within a week of an abortion.”
+In contrast to studies that have focused on postabortion contraceptive uptake in the one-to-three month period following an abortion, this study focused solely on uptake on the day of the abortion, which Pearson says is “is more biologically relevant since fertility can return within a week of an abortion.”

 Read the full study